If you’re an ATV enthusiast, you might have wondered about the battery voltage of your quad.

 As covered, ATVs use a 12-volt battery and system, but there is more to it than that.

 The voltage of the battery is important, but not as important as the amps.
 A bad battery can read over 12 volts, but put a load on it and it goes flat.
-This is why a load tester is needed to determine if your ATV battery is good or bad.
+This is why a load tester is needed to determine if your battery is good or bad.

-With the proper maintenance and care of your ATV battery, you should get a long life out of it and have fun playing on your machine.
+With the proper maintenance and care of your battery, you should get a long life out of it and have fun playing on your machine.